jewelry

 Bernard Shapiro, son of Harold Shapiro of the Vogue jewelry company joined forces with Lester Joy and formed the LesBernard company in 1963.
 Because it is more recent the Les Bernard company’s jewelry is not highly collectible as yet but many pretty pieces can be found quite reasonably today for just that reason.

-Classic mid-century designs, you'll find the look similar to Coro and Lisner of this era.
-Lots of moon glow lucite sets as well as plastic and rhinestone pieces.
+Classic mid-century designs, you'll find the look similar to Coro and Lisner.
+Lots of moon glow lucite sets as well as thermoset plastic and rhinestone pieces.

 Lisner - 1904 - 1979